-Scientific name: Zingiber officinale Common names: Ginger Family: Zingiberaceae -
+Scientific name: Zingiber officinale

+Common names: ginger

+Family: Zingiberaceae - ginger family

-Figure 3.54 General morphology of the Ginger plants and roots
+Figure 3.54 General morphology of the ginger plants and roots

-The ginger is native to South East Asia.
+The ginger (see also Figure 3.54) is native to Southeast Asia.
 Nowadays it is cultivated and distributed at tropical regions in the Caribbean, Central and South America, Australia, Africa and Asia (Fikre and Kifle 2013; Kaufman, 2016).

-The world production of ginger is 2.785 million tonnes.
-The top production countries are India, China, Nigeria, Nepal, Indonesia, Thailand, Bangladesh and Cameroon.
-The average yield is about 7.5 tonnes/ha (FAOSTAT, 2018).
+The world production of ginger is 2,785 million tonnes.
+The top production countries are India, China, Nigeria, Nepal, Indonesia, Thailand, Bangladesh, and Cameroon.
+The average yield is about 7.5 t/ha (FAOSTAT, 2018).

 Ginger is an herbaceous perennial monocotyledonous plant that is cultivated at tropical sites and usually grown as an annual.
 It produces thickened and fleshy rhizomes.
-Stem erect, unbranched, mainly formed by the leaf sheaths.
+The stem is erect, unbranched and mainly formed by the leaf sheaths.
 The leaves are linear, sessile, and glabrous.
-The Inflorescence arises direct from rhizome, spiciform, 15-30 cm long and the flowers are yellowish green, the spikes are cylindrical and fruits are oblong capsules (Fikre and Kifle, 2013; Kaufman, 2016).
+The Inflorescence arises direct from rhizome, spiciform, 15-30 cm long and the flowers are yellowish green, the spikes are cylindrical, and fruits are oblong capsules (Fikre and Kifle, 2013; Kaufman, 2016).

-The ginger plant grows well at tropic sites from sea-level up to 1500 m altitude, but mainly it is found at low latitudes.
+The ginger plant grows well at tropic sites from sea-level up to 1,500 m altitude, but mainly it is found at low latitudes.
 It prefers brilliant sunshine, heavy rain fall and high amount of relative humidity (Fikre and Kifle, 2013).
 Concerning temperature, the mean annual temperature for growth and productivity is about 20°C for the lower limit and 30°C as the higher limit (Kaufman, 2016).

-Regard to water requirements, the ginger plant needs annual precipitations about 2500-3000 mm distributed all over the year (Kaufman, 2016; Jaidka et al., 2018).
+Regard to water requirements, the ginger plant needs annual precipitations about 2,500-3,000 mm distributed all over the year (Kaufman, 2016; Jaidka et al., 2018).

-Ginger plant is an exhaustive crop, so it is preferred that the soil fertility is high or manure should be applied in high quantities.
-The adequate soils are medium loams rich with organic matter; however ginger is very sensitive to waterlogging.
+Ginger plant is an exhaustive crop, so it is preferred that the soil fertility is high, or manure should be applied in high quantities.
+The adequate soils are medium loams rich with organic matter; however, ginger is very sensitive to waterlogging.
 Moreover, ginger is grown on a wide pH range of soils (6.0-7.0) (Kaufman, 2016; Jaidka et al., 2018).